noaa-fit-resources/noaa-fit-resources.github.io/_posts/2019-06-08-version-control.md

 You will need administrative privlages to install.
 Git can be used at the command line or with graphical user interfaces depending on your preferences.
 Herein we folcus on command line information.

 Once installed, youll need to configure git with your identity information.
-The user name and user email you use for git will be needed later for setting up your Github account.
+The user name and user email you use for git will be needed later for setting up your GitHub account.
 It is likely you may need to set up a system to track you r identity for both work and personal use.
 See information below on using multiple accounts if this is the case.

 Although you could just use Git locally for version control, it is best to use with a server system.
 Locally, Git alone will allow you to track and revert changes.
 By using it inconjunciton with a server, you'll have backups of your code and be able to easily collaborate.